Tibo-R/chocobox/readme.md

 # ChocoBox

 ChocoBox is a simple portfolio for photographers.
-It use [Chocolate](http://chocolat.insipi.de) js on the frontend to display the photos and a homemade backend in php using json as storage.
+It use [Chocolate](http://chocolat.insipi.de) js on the frontend to display the photos and a homemade backend in php using json files as storage.

-It's purpose is to be simple, easily customizable.
+It's purpose is to be simple and easily customizable.

-What it is not suppose to be is :
-* A secure website to store photos
-* A blog
-* A website with interactions such as comments
-* A coffee machine

 ## Quick start

 /!\ THIS SOFTWARE COMES WITH NO WARRANTIES, USE AT YOUR OWN RISK

-Just download the project and put it on your webserver using ftp.

-Edit admin/conf.json and admin/friends.json.
+Just download the project and put it on your webserver via ftp.
+Edit admin/conf.json, admin/categories.json and admin/friends.json.
+(The projects come with conf examples.)

-Then upload your photos in the "photos" folder
+YOu'll have to upload your photos in the "photos" folder.

 ## Features

 * Create categories and sub-categories
-* Display photo in a nice way (using chocolate)
+* Display photo with a nice viewer (using chocolate)
 * Automatically generate thumbnails
 * Add captions to photos
 * Add list of friends websites